All Episodes

 It's distracting from the war on terror.

-We've only killed the leader of Al-Qaeda in Iraq.
+We've only killed the leader of al-Qaeda in Iraq.

-Other than to continue the lies, other than to continue the myth, other than to continue to use their buddies in the drive-by media in an attempt to make the American people think that what they're seeing is not actually happening.
+Have now nowhere to go other than to continue the lies, other than to continue the myth, other than to continue to use their buddies in the drive-by media in an attempt to make the American people think that what they're seeing is not actually happening.

-Let's go to some audio sound bites.
+Let's go to some audio soundbites.

-Um bad morning for the drive-by media out there.
+A bad morning for the drive-by media out there.

-That bus just pulled out of the camp where the bulk of the press corps is is covering this two-day summit.
+That bus just pulled out of the camp where the bulk of the press corps is covering this two-day summit.

 They are still headed up to Camp David.